mayurjobanputra/Zero-Plugin-Megamenu-for-Elementor/README.md

 ## What's still not working:

-The opacity change works as expected but I can't figure out how to keep the opacity at 1.0 when the user is hovered over the megamenu
+The opacity change works as expected but I can't figure out how to keep the opacity at 1.0 when the user is hovered over the megamenu that I built in Elementor.
+You can see what I mean in the gif below